 Devour some delicious food

-Sushi is traditionally made with white rice, although you can use brown rice also.
+A little tricky to make at home unless you have a sushi roller (available on Amazon), you can customise the sushi to your own taste and even make veggie ones.
+Sushi is traditionally made with white rice, although you can use brown rice too.
 It is a very traditional Japanese dish, often served with squid, eel, tuna or salmon.

+Technically a technique of cooking, this traditional method includes foods that have been grilled or broiled with a glaze of soy sauce, mirin and sugar.
+Popular variations are duck or chicken teriyaki, but if you want to keep it more traditional you can use tuna, mackerel, marlin or trout.
 Fun fact: the word teriyaki derives from the noun teri which refers to a shine given by the sugar in the sauce and yaki which refers to the cooking method of grilling or broiling.

-Listen to a Podcast
+Listen to a Podcast about Japan

 Uncanny Japan – If you're interested in folklore, myths and legends then this will be a great listen for you!
 These episodes delve deep into local stories often only heard by children by their grandparents so you'll gain a real insight into local life.
 There's plenty of episodes to choose from and some truly weird stories that will leave you wondering where these tales came from!
 One of my favourite eps is ‘Monkeys and Monkey Lore’, where you can learn all about the superstitions surrounding these creatures in Japan.